 Lukas Schinko, CEO

-After the decision to stop the long-running ERP project, there was a short-term need for strategic and personnel measures.
-The migration of ERP software from Microsoft Navision to Microsoft Dynamics AX had stalled.
-The IT manager was unable to meet the requirements of the large project.
-Therefore, the management decided to use an Interim CIO, which has already proven itself as an IT project manager and ERP expert in all areas and various sizes.
+After the decision had been made to stop the long-running ERP project, there was a short-term need for strategic and personnel measures.
+The problem: The migration of ERP software from Microsoft Navision to Microsoft Dynamics AX had stalled.
+The IT manager was unable to meet the requirements of a large project.
+Therefore, the management decided to employ an Interim CIO, which had already proven himself as a IT project manager and ERP expert in all areas and with companies of various sizes.

-With the accomplished interim CIO, Philipp Peters, Bridge imp found the suitable managerial personality for this task.
-Mr. Peters should bring new perspectives to the company.
+By employing the accomplished interim CIO, Philipp Peters, Bridge imp found a suitable management personality entrusting him with the assignment to implement new perspectives for the company.

 top consulting group